I tried building an environment for using LLMs differently by purpose with NVIDIA LLM Router (Basics)

 For production deployment, please fork this repository.

-"Reference implementation only"—meaning if you want to take it to production, fork it and integrate it at your own responsibility.
-It's worth noting that the Blueprint's "recommended for production deployment" positioning has been stripped from v3.
-On the flip side, it's built with the assumption that you'll fork it and adapt it to your use case, so it leaves plenty of room for customization.
+"Reference implementation only" — meaning if you want to take this to production, fork it and integrate it at your own responsibility.
+It's worth noting that the Blueprint's "recommended for production deployment" designation has been removed in v3.
+On the flip side, it's built with the assumption that you'll fork it and adapt it to your use case, so there's plenty of room for customization.

-The README also includes a self-comparison table across v1 / v2 / v3. v3 restores the proxying functionality from v1 while cutting the multimodal support from v2 to focus on text-only.
-The pool includes 9 models spanning roughly a 500× price difference between the cheapest and most expensive, and the pre-trained routing model is included as-is.
-The fastest way forward is to just run it and get a feel for the behavior.
+The README also includes a self-comparison table for v1 / v2 / v3. v3 restores the proxying functionality from v1 while dropping the multimodal support from v2 to focus exclusively on text.
+The pool includes 9 models with a price difference of about 500x between the cheapest and most expensive, and a pre-trained routing model is included out of the box.
+The fastest way forward is to get it running and see how it behaves.

-One structural point worth noting: v3 is the layer that decides which model to call, while the actual calling is delegated to OpenRouter or LiteLLM.
-The default pool's cloud models are curated assuming OpenRouter prefixes, so routing decisions can be executed directly via OpenRouter, and you can also inject routing decisions into an existing LiteLLM Proxy.
-The decision algorithm we'll look at in the next section is about the "selection" side, with this division of responsibilities in mind.
+One structural point worth understanding: v3 is the layer that decides which model to call, while the actual model calling is delegated to OpenRouter or LiteLLM.
+The default pool's cloud models are curated with OpenRouter prefixes in mind, so routing results can be used directly via OpenRouter, and you can also inject routing decisions into an existing LiteLLM Proxy.
+The routing algorithm we'll look at in the next section is all about this "selection side" of the division of responsibility.

 How Does It Select a Model?